ramuthumu/MyLearningNotes/cryptocurrency.md

-newyorker.com
+Sourced from newyorker.com
-The Crypto-Currency | The New Yorker
+# The Crypto-Currency | The New Yorker
                          By Joshua Davis

-27-35 minutes
-Bitcoin and its mysterious inventor.
+  ### Bitcoin and its mysterious inventor.

-It’s not clear if bitcoin is legal, but there is no company in control and no one to arrest.
-Illustration by Grafilu

 There are lots of ways to make money: You can earn it, find it, counterfeit it, steal it.
 Or, if you’re Satoshi Nakamoto, a preternaturally talented computer coder, you can invent it.
 That’s what he did on the evening of January 3, 2009, when he pressed a button on his keyboard and created a new currency called bitcoin.
 It was all bit and no coin.
 There was no paper, copper, or silver—just thirty-one thousand lines of code and an announcement on the Internet.